umaine-research/.github/profile/README.md

 ## 🌎  UMS Research

-Below are links to some of the current labs and groups at the University of Maine involving research and computing.
-If you would like your research group or project linked below to be publically accessible to the UMS research community, email ARCSIM at <um.arcsim@maine.edu> with your project links.
+Below are links to some of the current groups at the University of Maine involving research and computing.
+If you would like your research group or project linked below to be accessible to the UMS research community, email ARCSIM at <um.arcsim@maine.edu> with your project links.

  ### Maine-eDNA Project